pagopa-archive/io-infrastructure-post-config/README.md

 4. Install and setup the [helm client](https://helm.sh/docs/using_helm/#installing-helm)
 5. Make sure you're on the correct azure subscription (`az account set -s YOUR-SUBSCRIPTION`)

->NOTE: You can either ask your subscription id to your administrator or view it online from the portal.azure.com page
+>NOTE: You can either ask your subscription id to your administrator or view it online from [portal.azure.com](portal.azure.com).

 6. Download the K8S cluster configuration (`az aks get-credentials -n AKS_CLUSTER_NAME -g RESOURCE_GROUP`)

->NOTE: You can either ask your resource group and AKS cluster name to your administrator or view it online from the portal.azure.com page
+>NOTE: You can either ask your resource group and AKS cluster name to your administrator or view it online from [portal.azure.com](portal.azure.com).

 7. You may have more than one cluster configuration on your computer.